quasarframework/quasar/docs/src/pages/quasar-cli/developing-mobile-apps/publishing-to-store.md

 This will generate a release build based on the settings in your `/src-cordova/config.xml`.

-Next, we can find our unsigned APK file in `/src-cordova/platforms/android/app/build/outputs/apk/release`.
+Next, we can find our unsigned APK file in "/src-cordova/platforms/android/app/build/outputs/apk/release" or equivalent path (written in the output of terminal).
 Filename usually ends with "-release-unsigned.apk".
 Now, we need to sign the unsigned APK and run an alignment utility on it to optimize it and prepare it for the app store.
 If you already have a signing key, skip these steps and use that one instead.

 Let’s generate our private key using the keytool command that comes with the JDK.
 If this tool isn’t found, refer to the installation guide: